 5. Make it easy for customers to contact you

 Your communication may raise questions or require a response, so it’s most helpful to provide clear contact information within your letter or email.
 Let customers know who to contact, how, and when –including days and office hours of contacts and call centers.
 Make it easy for customers to get help from you – they’ll appreciate that.

 With messaging that’s clear, friendly, and customer-focused, you help ensure your customers feel understood, valued, and supported through every interaction with your company.

-Stay tuned for our next five hot tips — 10 best practices for writing to customers – Part 2.
+Ready for more hot tips?
+10 best practices for writing to customers – Part 2.